The Naples Art Association

 9:30 a.m. - 3:30 p.m.

-Various wading birds will be painted over the 3 day workshop and some incredible paintings will be accomplished.
-Depending on the skill level of each student, students are able to grow and develop at a rate that is to their comfort.
-Demos and individual discussions/instruction will help each student to begin to reach the preliminary goals they are striving to meet.
-Plan to produce several paintings.
-Plan to bring notebook/sketchbook and enjoy some demos along with some great stories to help you remember these principles that are the foundation of Douglas’ teaching.
+An incredible 3 day hands on painting experience will yield a good number of paintings and a logical thought process in a fun yet focused atmosphere to help you guide your future study.
+Your paintings can be as complicated or as simple as needed.
+Demos and individual discussions/instruction will help each student to start to begin to reach the preliminary goals they are striving to meet.
+Plan to produce several paintings in the 3 day workshop.
+Plan to bring notebook/sketchbook and enjoy some demos along with some great stories to help you remember the principles that are the foundation of Douglas’ teaching.

 Douglas David has painted his way across the country, capturing the beauty and spirit of the things he loves - tranquil country landscapes, sunrises and sunsets on his favorite beaches, a simple pitcher of spring lilacs or peonies, a slice of watermelon on a checkered tablecloth.
 His paintings are beautiful, simple and timeless.
 After graduating with honors from Herron School of Art, Indiana University, Douglas went on to study for a number of years with Frank Mason, famed instructor from the Art Students League of New York and student of Frank Vincent DuMond.
 A recipient of numerous regional and national awards and honors, Douglas is a member of many art associations and clubs including Hoosier Salon, Naples Art Association, Palette & Chisel Academy of Fine Arts, Salmagundi Club and Southern Vermont Arts Center.
 Douglas’s teaching is a way of giving back and sharing some of his journey with those who choose to study with him.
 He loves to share insights into the DuMond Palette with his students and bases all of his teachings on classic principles.
 Douglas’s work has been chosen for many private and public collections, including the Vice President’s residence, the United States Embassy to Sierra Leone, and most recently, by request of Ambassador Donnelly, the United States Embassy to the Holy See (Vatican City).
 For more detailed information, visit www.douglasdavid.com.